robertmryan/Slox/README.md

 This is a Swift rendition of Robert Nystrom’s [Crafting Interpreters](https://craftinginterpreters.com)’s Lox.

-As it stands, this version 0.1 workspace is just the initial template for Lox, not yet a functional interpreter.
+As it stands, this version 0.2 does tokenization, but it is not yet a functional interpreter.

 This Xcode Workspace consists of three projects: